datacarpentry/astronomy-python/_episodes/01-query.md

 Selecting stars with `bp-rp` less than 2 excludes many [class M dwarf stars](https://xkcd.com/2360/), which are low temperature, low luminosity.
-A star like that at GD-1's distance would be hard to detect, so if it is detected, it it more likely to be in the foreground.
+A star like that at GD-1's distance would be hard to detect, so if it is detected, it is more likely to be in the foreground.

 ## Formatting queries